Why Do People Hack?

 Hackers are those who use a computer system to obtain unauthorized access to another system for data or those who make another system unavailable.
 These hackers use their skills for a particular goal, such as gaining fame by bringing down a computer system, stealing money, or making a network unavailable.

 Some hackers focus only on gaining notoriety or defeating computer systems, and some could even have criminal intentions.
 The knowledge gained by these hackers and the self-esteem boost that originates from successful hacking could become an addiction and a way of life.
 There are hackers who just aim at making your life miserable, whereas others just want to be seen or heard.
 Some common reasons for hacking include basic bragging rights, curiosity, revenge, boredom, challenge, theft for financial gain, sabotage, vandalism, corporate espionage, blackmail, and extortion.
 Hackers are known to regularly cite these reasons to explain their behavior.

 Very often, hackers steal data to assume your identity and then use it for something else like taking a loan, transferring money, etc. The occurrence of such incidents has increased after mobile banking and Internet banking have started to gain popularity.
 With the growth of mobile devices and smartphones, the potential for monetary gain via hacking has also increased.

 Key Reasons Why do Hackers Hack

 Server disruption attacks have just one aim in mind, which is to shut down or render a specific website useless.
 Distributed Denial of Service (DDoS) is considered to be one of the most popular forms of server disruption attacks.
 In simple terms, DDoS attacks are those that occur when a hacker seizes control over a network of zombie computers called a botnet.
-The botnet is then used like an army of mindless zombies to endlessly ping a particular web server to overload a website and eventually shut it down.
+The botnet is then used as an army of mindless zombies to endlessly ping a particular web server to overload a website and eventually shut it down.